top of page

 Date 2014

-Medium; Hand Embellished, Limited Edition, Framed Canvas
+Medium, Oil on Canvas, Hand embellished, Limited Edition, Framed Canvas

 Clint the Lion